 Osgood-Schlatter disease is inflammation of the bone and surrounding soft tissue just below the knee.
-It occurs at the point where the tibia (shinbone) attaches to the tendon of the kneecap (patellar tendon).
+It occurs at the point where the shinbone attaches to the tendon of the kneecap.

 Copyright © Nucleus Medical Media, Inc.

-Osgood-Schlatter disease may go away once the bones and tendons have finished growing.
+Osgood-Schlatter disease may go away when the bones and tendons have finished growing.
 The bump may be permanent.